 A Master user must have both Primary and Secondary codes programmed with the same PIN code.
-The Master user can gain access during any mode of operation by presenting the PIN code and/or proximity card once to the controller.
+The Master User can gain access during any mode of operation by presenting the PIN code and/or proximity card one time to the controller.
 (The Master user is convenient but is less secure than a Secure user.)